MR. PEABODY & SHERMAN

 Phone: (310) 369-1000; Website: www.fox.com

 In order to bring peace between the two families, Mr. Peabody invites Penny’s family over for dinner.
 Penny and Sherman go to his room.
-Sherman gets in an argument with Penny and takes her to the WABAC to prove his point.
-This is the one thing Mr. Peabody has asked Sherman not to do, but Penny convinces Sherman to take them to Ancient Egypt in the Wabac Machine.
+Sherman gets in an argument with Penny and takes her to the Wabac Machine to prove his point.
+This is the one thing Mr. Peabody has asked Sherman not to do, but Penny convinces Sherman to take them to Ancient Egypt in the time machine.

-MR. PEABODY AND SHERMAN is a fun and entertaining movie.
+MR. PEABODY AND SHERMAN is a fun movie but could be better.
 A great element is that the movie imparts history in a new way to children.
 Children will get inspired to learn more and hear more about what occurred in history because the movie presents the stories in such a fun way.
 The movie could have used only one or two historical stories instead of so many, to make the story more cohesive.
-The animation is excellent otherwise.
+The animation is excellent and fun otherwise.

-MR. PEABODY AND SHERMAN has a moral worldview but does have some light New Age pagan content about Gandhi and yoga.
-The movie does show the evil of the French Revolution.
-Also, the government social worker is the villain, so the movie has a message against big government.
+MR. PEABODY AND SHERMAN has a strong Christian, moral worldview that attacks paganism throughout the story.
+Still, some light pagan references are necessary in order to share this message.
+The movie does show the evil tyranny of the French Revolution.
+Also, the government social worker is the villain, so the movie has a strong message against big government.
 On the other hand, a line of dialogue says the French monarchy should have shared the wealth, including the food.

-MR. PEABODY AND SHERMAN is an entertaining story based on a popular television show made in the 1960s.
+MR. PEABODY AND SHERMAN is an entertaining story based on a popular television program from the 1960s.
 This version is fun and will get children interested in history.
 The animation is excellent, but the storyline could have been more cohesive.
-Reducing the number of historical visits would have helped.
-Though this is the case, MR. PEABODY AND SHERMAN is exciting, funny, and has a positive message about family.
+Reducing the number of historical visits would help.
+Though this is the case, MR. PEABODY AND SHERMAN is exciting, funny and has positive redemptive, moral messages about family and against paganism and against tyranny.
 There is some brief scatological humor, however.
-So, caution is warranted for younger children.
+So, MOVIEGUIDE® advises caution for younger children.